reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 3. We use a `QueryBuilder` to build our `Query`.
 4. Next, we make use of the keyword query `keyword()` which allows us to look for a specific word in a field or fields.
 Finally, we pass the word that we want to search in the `matching` function.
-4. Lastly, we wrap everything in `FullTextQuery` and fetch result list by calling `getResultList()` function.
+4. Lastly, we wrap everything in `FullTextQuery` and fetch the result list by calling `getResultList()`.

 One thing to note here is that although we are performing a query on Elasticsearch, Hibernate will still fire a query on the database to fetch the full entity.

-Which make sense, because as we saw in the previous section we didn't store all the fields of `Post` entity and those fields still need to be retrieved.
-If you only want to fetch what's stored in your index anyway and think this database call is redundant, you can make use of [Projection](#projection).
+Which makes sense, because as we saw in the previous section we didn't store all the fields of the `Post` entity in the index and those fields still need to be retrieved.
+If we only want to fetch what's stored in your index anyway and think this database call is redundant, we can make use of a [Projection](#projection).

 ### Range Queries